pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-In the Alien’s `"play-game"` script, add a line of code just before the `self.glide_to_xy()` which uses `random.uniform()` to get a random number anywhere between 3 and 5 and assigns the result to a variable called `glide_time`.
+In the alien’s `"play-game"` script, add a line of code just before the `self.glide_to_xy()` which uses `random.uniform()` to get a random number anywhere between 3 and 5 and assigns the result to a variable called `glide_time`.